Texas Tech University

 • Texas Health and Safety Code Sec.
 481.122: The distribution of marijuana to a minor is punishable by 2 to 20 years in prison and/or up to a $10,000 fine.

-The City of Lubbock maintains an updated catalog of City Ordinances and Codes.
+The City of Lubbock maintains an updated catalog of City Ordinances and Codes on the City of Lubbock website

-The health risks associated with the use and abuse of drugs and/or alcohol can be long lasting and can result in serious injury or death.
-For more information about the specific health risks associated with drugs and alcohol, visit the National Institute on Drug Abuse website, or review The Drug Enforcement Agency (DEA) 2017 Resource Guide on Drugs of Abuse.
+The health risks associated with the use and abuse of drugs and/or alcohol can be long-lasting and can result in serious injury or death.
+For more information about the specific health risks associated with drugs and alcohol, visit the National Institute on Drug Abuse website, or review The Drug Enforcement Administration (DEA) 2022 Resource Guide on Drugs of Abuse

 Alcohol-Related Health Risks